 Best Theme Parks Around the World for All Ages

-Navigating the Global Landscape of Immersive Leisure
+Global Immersive Leisure

 The modern entertainment park has evolved far beyond simple roller coasters and cotton candy.
 In 2026, the industry is a USD 66.25 billion market, increasingly dominated by "IP-immersion"—the practice of building entire physical worlds based on film and literary franchises.
 This shift means that the "best" park is no longer just the one with the tallest ride, but the one that maintains a seamless narrative from the entrance gate to the dining table.